Senators demand answers on Jeffrey Epstein's prison death

-"Christmas ornaments, drywall, and Jerry [sic] Epstein,” said Sen. John Kennedy, R-LA.
+"Christmas ornaments, drywall, and Jerry [sic] Epstein,” Sen. John Kennedy, R-La., said.
 “Name three things that don't hang themselves.
 That's what the American people think, and they deserve some answers."

-Both the FBI and the inspector general of the Justice Department are investigating Epstein's death.
-His body was found the morning of August 10 at the Metropolitan Corrections Center in New York where he was awaiting trial on charges of sexually assaulting young women.
+Both the FBI and the inspector general of the Department of Justice are investigating Epstein's death.
+His body was found the morning of Aug.
+10 at the Metropolitan Correctional Center in New York where he was awaiting trial on charges of sexually assaulting young women.
 The medical examiner concluded that the cause was suicide.
 Two correctional officers were charged Tuesday with failing to perform the required checks on Epstein during the previous night.

 Prisons director Kathleen Hawk Sawyer said she was not told in advance of the charges.
 "If there's any misconduct, we don't want people like that working in the Bureau of Prisons.
 They do not represent the vast majority of the 35,000 employees."

-Sen. Ben Sasse, R-NE, harshly criticized the Bureau for allowing Epstein to die by suicide then saying it can't comment publicly about what happened.
+Sen. Ben Sasse, R-Neb., harshly criticized the bureau for allowing Epstein to die by suicide, then saying it can't comment publicly about what happened.

 "Let's just be clear.
 You're in your job because of this crisis.
 With all due respect, you still have an obligation to speak to the girls who were raped by this guy," Sasse said.

 Sawyer said the bureau has not made any major changes in policy as a result of Epstein's suicide.
 The policies weren't the problem, she said, it was a few employees who didn't follow the rules.
-Asked if there's a widespread problem of employees sleeping on the job, she said, only "a few," based on the results of reviewing cameras at the bureau's prisons nationwide.
+Asked if there's a widespread problem of employees sleeping on the job, she said, only "a few," based on the results of a review of cameras at the bureau's prisons nationwide.

 Those instances have been referred to the Justice Department inspector general.
 If other employees simply refuse to do their jobs, "we want them gone one way or the other, by prosecution or termination."

-Note: CORRECTION (Nov.
-19, 2019, 1:26 p.m.): An earlier version of this article misstated the name of the prison where Epstein died.
-It is the Metropolitan Correctional Center, not the Metropolitan Corrections Center.